eth-clients/slashing-protection-interchange-tests/README.md

 Note that the top-level `genesis_validators_root` is not necessarily the same as the GVR contained in the interchange, to allow us to test the case where they are mismatched.

+## Handling Slashable Data

+The `contains_slashable_data` parameter is to be interpreted as follows:

+- If `should_succeed` is false, then `contains_slashable_data` is irrelevant
+- If `contains_slashable_data` is false, then the given interchange **must** be imported successfully, and the given block/attestation checks must pass.
+- If `contains_slashable_data` is true, then implementations have the option to do one of two
+  things:
+  	- Import the interchange successfully, working around the slashable data by minification or some other mechanism.
+If the import succeeds, all checks must pass and the test should continue to the next step.
+	- Reject the interchange (or partially import it), in which case the block/attestation checks and all future steps should be ignored.

 ## Downloading the tests